Richard Desmond: Political activity

-In December 2014, during the run-up to the 2015 general election, Desmond was reported to have agreed to donate £300,000 to the UK Independence Party.
-There was speculation at the time that a further donation could follow, and in April 2015 it was announced that he had given an additional £1 million to the party.
+In December 2014, during the run-up to the 2015 United Kingdom general election, Desmond was reported to have agreed to donate £300,000 to the UK Independence Party.
+There was speculation at the time that a further donation could follow.
+In April 2015, it was announced that he had given an additional £1 million to the party.

-The Health Lottery
+Lotteries

 In October 2011, Desmond's company Northern and Shell launched the Health Lottery, of which around 20% of turnover goes to charity.
 The grants, distributed by the People's Health Trust (PHT), help many good causes and the elderly in local communities across the UK.
 It supports local health causes throughout England, Scotland and Wales.
 The Health Lottery was to return 20.34p per £1 lottery ticket to good causes, which was compared unfavourably with the National Lottery donating 28p per £1 ticket.
 Sir Stephen Bubb, then chief executive of the Association of Chief Executives of Voluntary Organisations, accused Desmond of "profiteering on the back of charities".
-In July 2020 it was announced that the proceeds given to charity was to increase to 25%.
+In July 2020, it was announced that the proceeds given to charity was to increase to 25%.

 In November 2019, Desmond announced his intention to bid for the National Lottery licence when it came up for renewal at the end of the year.
+In 2021, Northern & Shell submitted their bid but the contract was awarded to Allwyn Entertainment in March 2022.
+Northern & Shell challenged the Gambling Commission in the courts over its handling of the lottery award process.
+The Gambling Commission offered to settle the case for £10 million in December 2024 and the case reached the High Court in October 2025, with Desmond claiming £1.3 billion in damages.

 Personal life

 Desmond and Janet Robertson were married for 27 years; the couple have a son, Robert.
 In October 2010, Janet divorced him and Desmond subsequently married Joy Canfield, a former manager for British Airways, in 2012.
 Joy was pregnant with Desmond's child when Janet divorced him.
 The couple have two children; daughter Angel Millie (born 2011) and a son, Valentine (born 2015).
+Since 2024 he has split his time between London and Dubai.

-The tycoon's autobiography, The Real Deal: The Autobiography of Britain's Most Controversial Media Mogul, was published in June 2015 by Random House.
+Desmond's autobiography, The Real Deal: The Autobiography of Britain's Most Controversial Media Mogul, was published in June 2015 by Random House.
 It was ghost-written by Sunday Express editor Martin Townsend.
 He also provided his voice for the audiobook version.
 The autobiography received a five-star review in the Desmond-owned Daily Express.